The Gospel = Good News

 God has promised that Jesus will return to finally judge sin and make all things new.
 Until then, he is gathering to himself a people “from every nation, tribe, people and language” (Revelation 7:9).
 As part of that called-and-sent people, we have the privilege of joining him in his mission (Matthew 28:18-20) as individuals and as part of his spiritual family.
 By grace, we can enjoy God, live life for his glory, serve humanity, and make his gospel known to others through our words and actions.

 This is the good news—the True Story—of the gospel.

 (from The Gospel-Centered Life by Robert H. Thune and Will Walker)

-If you would like to learn more about the good news or take the next steps as a believer in Jesus, check out these Bible reading plans.
+If you would like to learn more about the good news or take your next steps as a believer in Jesus, check out these resources.

 Do you have questions about the gospel story and what it means for you?
 Do you have questions about our church?
 Click the button below to send us a message.